dabin-tang/chatease-backend/README.md

-# ChatEase - High-Performance Instant Messaging Backend
+# ChatEase - Instant Messaging Backend

 ## Introduction
 ChatEase is an Instant Messaging (IM) backend system built with **Spring Boot 3** and **WebSocket**.